apuzzi/cambodia-crops/step-by-step.rst

 You will be doing a quality assessment of the reference data collected that will serve as the input for the Cambodia crop mapping model.
 High quality data yields a high performance model.

+We will be focusing on assessing data there were classified as broadleaf tree crops.
+Broadleaf tree crops can be defined as groves or orchards of trees (fruit- or nut-producing trees) grown for economic or environmental benefit.
+For our case, in Cambodia, we are focusing mainly on cashew, mango, longan, rambutan, durian, and orange.

 Getting Started
 ---------------